-Stocks snap back amid Iowa caucus delays, Tesla surges
+Nasdaq hits record, Dow back in black for 2020

 |CLOROX

-Commodities were mixed with gold down 1.6 percent near $1,557 an ounce and West Texas Intermediate crude oil up 0.4 percent at $50.30 a barrel after sliding into bear-market territory on Monday.
+Commodities were lower with gold down to $1,558 an ounce and West Texas Intermediate crude oil weaker by 1 percent to $49.60 a barrel after sliding into bear-market territory on Monday.

-U.S. Treasurys were under pressure, running the yield on the 10-year note up 8.4 basis points to 1.604 percent.
+U.S. Treasurys were under pressure, running the yield on the 10-year note to 1.597 percent.

-European markets were sharply higher with Britain’s FTSE up 1.5 percent while Germany’s DAX and France’s CAC gained 1.7 percent and 1.6 percent, respectively.
+European markets were sharply higher with Britain’s FTSE up 1.6 percent while Germany’s DAX and France’s CAC both gained 1.8 percent.

 Markets rallied across Asia.
 China’s Shanghai Composite gained 1.3 percent after tumbling 7.7 percent the prior session as traders returned to work following the Lunar New Year holiday.
 Elsewhere, Hong Kong’s Hang Seng jumped 1.2 percent and Japan’s Nikkei added 0.5 percent.